Hispanic Leadership Institute

 Program Information and Application Process

-- Participants must attend a mandatory Leadership Institute Retreat on a Saturday (date TBD) from 8:30am to 5pm.
+- Participants must attend a mandatory Leadership Institute Retreat on Saturday, April 6th from 8:30am to 5pm.

 - The program fee is $1,000 for all participants.